elliotstokes/elliotstokes.github.io/_drafts/automating-selenium-tests-with-grunt-and-mocha.md

 I though about integrating the tests to run on every build after the unit tests but I decided against this for two main reasons.

 - The unit tests are not relying on any outside dependencies so should be less prone to error whereas the Selenium tests are going to be a lot more prone to environmental problems and we don't really want the build failing because a server has gone down.
 - These test generally are going to take a lot more time to run and we really dont want to slow down the build if possible.

+The first step is to write a test.

 ##The tests